CALL US NOW - (888) 743-0998

 Depending on the type of mold, exposure to them have been found to potentially cause allergy symptoms, respiratory problems, skin irritations, etc.

-The typical instrument used to test for mold in the laboratory is an Phase Contrast Optical Microscope.
-There are two type of analysis for mold samples.
-One is called the Direct Exam and the other is Culturable.
+The typical instrument used to test for mold in the laboratory is a Brightfield Compound Microscope.
+Phase Contrast Optical Microscope are also used in some laboratories.
 In direct exam, air samples are collected and analyzed in the laboratory using an optical microscope with no viability testing or unnecessary manipulation.
-Spores found in the samples are identified to Genus level and physically counted “directly” after the samples are prepared.
-The total number of spores is calculated to determine the concentration of mold spores found in the air.
+Spores found in the samples are identified to Genus or categorical level and physically counted “directly” after the samples are prepared.
 The spore identification informs the client as to what type of spores are in the air at the time of sampling.
-This aids the client in determining whether these are toxic mold or harmless ones.
+This aids the client in determining what type of molds may be elevated indoors compared to control or outdoor samples.
 For culturable analysis, mold is allowed to grow in nutrient agar under controlled conditions.
 This normally takes anywhere from 5-10 days.
 This type of testing has its limitations.
 It is a useful tool for viability testing but may not be effective in showing the presence of fungi that are slow or difficult to culture in normal laboratory conditions.
 Competition is inherent in biological systems, therefore, some fungi that are better adapted at growing under lab conditions may prevent others from growing.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.